 A: The executor you name in your will carries out the instructions set forth in the will.
 A trustee of a trust created in a will plays a similar role, but usually for a much longer time- typically until all assets are distributed to the beneficiaries.
 A family member, child, friend or financial institution may be named to act as a co-executor or co-trustee.

-A trustee is also usually given some discretionary authority over trust funds and if and when distributions should be made to beneficiaries.
+A trustee is also usually given some discretionary authority over trust funds and when distributions should be made to beneficiaries.

 While the titles of executor or trustee may sound simple, the responsibilities of executors and trustees are considerable.
 They include paying or negotiating with creditors, notifying and paying beneficiaries and creditors, filing the final income tax return and managing any investments.
 It’s a responsible position.